mswaqas/fhh-node/README.md

 # fhh-node

-Step for Project execution
+Step for the Project execution

 Please follow the following steps for run the project
-  - create envoirment file (.env) from .env.example.
+  - create environment file (.env) from .env.example.
   - run the command npm install.
   - run the command nodemon index.js.
 after all these steps project will start.